betaflight/blackbox-tools/Readme.md

-   --[no-]draw-craft      Show craft drawing (default on) --[no-]draw-sticks     Show RC command sticks (default on) --[no-]draw-time       Show frame number and time in bottom right (default on) --[no-]plot-motor      Draw motors on the upper graph (default on) --[no-]plot-pid        Draw PIDs on the lower graph (default off) --[no-]plot-gyro       Draw gyroscopes on the lower graph (default on) --smoothing-pid <n>    Smoothing window for the PIDs (default 4) --smoothing-gyro <n>   Smoothing window for the gyroscopes (default 2) --smoothing-motor <n>  Smoothing window for the motors (default 2) --prop-style <name>    Style of propeller display (pie/blades, default pie) --gapless              Fill in gaps in the log with straight lines
+   --[no-]draw-craft      Show craft drawing (default on) --[no-]draw-sticks     Show RC command sticks (default on) --[no-]draw-time       Show frame number and time in bottom right (default on) --[no-]draw-acc        Show accelerometer data and amperage in bottom left (default on) --[no-]plot-motor      Draw motors on the upper graph (default on) --[no-]plot-pid        Draw PIDs on the lower graph (default off) --[no-]plot-gyro       Draw gyroscopes on the lower graph (default on) --sticks-top <px>      Offset the stick overlay from the top (default off) --sticks-right <px>    Offset the stick overlay from the right (default off) --sticks-width <px>    Size of the stick area (default off) --craft-top <px>       Offset the craft overlay from the top (default off) --craft-right <px>     Offset the craft overlay from the right (default off) --craft-width <px>     Size of the craft area (default off) --smoothing-pid <n>    Smoothing window for the PIDs (default 4) --smoothing-gyro <n>   Smoothing window for the gyroscopes (default 2) --smoothing-motor <n>  Smoothing window for the motors (default 2) --unit-gyro <raw|degree>  Unit for the gyro values in the table (default raw) --prop-style <name>    Style of propeller display (pie/blades, default pie) --gapless              Fill in gaps in the log with straight lines --raw-amperage         Print the current sensor ADC value along with computed amperage --sticks-text-color    Set the RGBA text color (default 1.0,1.0,1.0,1.0) --sticks-color         Set the RGBA sticks color (default 1.0,0.4,0.4,1.0) --sticks-area-color    Set the RGBA sticks area color (default 0.3,0.3,0.3,0.8) --sticks-radius <px>   Diameter of the sticks (default relative to image size) --sticks-trail-radius <px>  Diameter of the sticks (default same ad stick radius)

 ```

 (At least on Windows) if you just want to render a log file using the defaults, you can drag and drop a log onto the